 Flour beetles are not known to carry or spread any diseases that affect humans.
-Nor do they attack anything other than grain or starch foods (at least not for long).
+Nor do they attack anything other than grain or starch foods.
 However, in search of their favorite foods, they may become an annoyance, invading all areas of a home.

 The beetles (adults) are shiny, flattened, reddish brown insects about 1/7″ long, and very active.
 The larvae are brownish to yellowish white, worm-like insects with three pairs of legs.
 They are about 1/16″ when fully grown.

 Both beetles can live up to three years.
-Unlikely to survive Maine’s winter temperatures, they seek protection in heated areas or areas where high moisture grain is heating.
-Generally, these insects are considered weak fliers, but warm temperatures make them more active and, with the help of a wind, they can apparently move long distances.
+Unlikely to survive Maine’s winter temperatures, they seek protection in heated areas.
+Generally, these insects are considered weak fliers, but warm temperatures make them more active and, with the help of wind, they can apparently move long distances.

-Insecticides – Household sprays such as cyfluthrin, permethrin, resmethrin, or tetramethrin must also be used according to directions but only in cracks, crevices, corners, and under or behind things where insects are likely to hide.
+Insecticides: Household sprays such as cyfluthrin, permethrin, resmethrin, or tetramethrin are labeled for these pest.
+They must be used according to directions (only in cracks, crevices, corners, and under or behind things where insects are likely to hide).